kuanb/geopandas_opt/README.md

 The `apply` operation takes a long time; about 9.4 minutes.
 That's nearly 0.2 seconds per row, which seems terribly slow.
 You can imagine how a series of spatial operations can quickly amount to cumbersome execution times.

 ## Question
 What, if any, additional optimizations could be used to make geometric operations faster in Python?
-For example, I've found additional prepartion steps that could potentially be used, such as `shapely.prepared()` (and asked about them on SO: http://stackoverflow.com/questions/42232601/r-tree-v-shapely-prepared-when-comparing-geometries), but from what I can tell they provide no substantive improvements over what is already achieved via the spatial index.
+For example, I've found additional prepartion steps that could potentially be used, such as `shapely.prepared()` (and [asked about them on SO](http://stackoverflow.com/questions/42232601/r-tree-v-shapely-prepared-when-comparing-geometries)), but from what I can tell they provide no substantive improvements over what is already achieved via the spatial index.